 - BetOnline has updated odds on which star players will win baseball’s top awards

-With home run totals at an all-time high, let’s look at the AL and NL MVP contenders who are smashing dingers and the Cy Young contenders who are preventing them.
-All odds are from BetOnline.
+With home runs flying out of ballparks at a record pace, let’s look at the AL and NL MVP contenders swinging for the fences and the pitchers who are still somehow putting up Cy Young numbers.
+All odds below are from BetOnline.

 2019 AL MVP Odds